eastmallingresearch/crosslink/README.md

 # crosslink
 Genetic mapping software for outbreeding species with additional features suitable for allo-polyploids.

+For strawberry disease resistance QTL pipelines using this software see (https://github.com/harrisonlab/ananassa_qtl).

 Available as a [VirtualBox](https://www.virtualbox.org) virtual machine image for cross-platform usage.

 Get the image (xubuntu-crosslink.ova) from the latest [release](https://github.com/eastmallingresearch/crosslink/releases).